 Vegetables that are ideal to julienne into vegetable noodles have very distinct characteristics best displayed in easy to grow heirloom vegetable cultivars.

 How to grow a vegetable noodle garden

 Some vegetables are easier to make vegetable noodles from than others.
 Round vegetables and small vegetables are harder to draw the julienne peeler across.
-They may be great additions to a vegetable dish but they don’t make long, satisfying vegetable noodles.
+These may be great additions to a vegetable dish but they won’t allow you to make long, satisfying vegetable noodles.
 So with that in mind, I’m planning to grow some special heirloom varieties that will make the very best vegetable noodles and zucchini noodles.

 7 heirlooms to plant for a noodle garden

 Regular carrots make good julienne vegetables but to get long, firm noodles the heirloom Amarillo carrot is your best cultivar.
 A heritage carrot, Amarillo carrots are large, thick and yellow fleshed.
 They are tender right through the core.
 Left in the garden past the normal harvest window, they continue to grow to huge sizes, and the core remains tender-crisp.
 One carrot is enough to serve 4 people as a main dish.

 Because of their size, Amarillo carrots should be well spaced when you plant them.
 Use a seed tape and plant your carrots 2 inches apart in rows at least 8 inches apart.
 After the carrot seedlings emerge and start to grow, thin the plants to 4 inches apart – eating the first thinnings.
 Keep it well weeded and mulched to conserve water.
 These carrots can grow 10 inches long and 2 inches in diameter at the shoulders if you give them what they need to grow big.
 Plant them a week before your expected last frost date, and harvest them in September.
 They can withstand a mild frost.